kangpaper/mplaza/_kb/how-to-create-grouped-product-in-magento-2.md

 ## Step 5: `Add the Grouped Products`

-* At the bottom of the Product Detials page, expand the `Grouped Products` section.
+* At the bottom of the Product Details page, expand the `Grouped Products` section.
 Then, tap `Add Products to Group`.
 * Find the products  by filtering at the top row of the grid.
 Then `Search`.
 * Mark the checkbox of products that you want to add to the group